 In her address, Schweitzer asserted, “You couldn’t have picked a better time to graduate and to be a pharmacist.
 Our nation is undergoing a massive transformation in health care delivery and payment reform.
 And with the passage of SB493 [the 2014 California law that expanded pharmacists’ scope of practice] you’re going to have the opportunity and responsibility of paving the future way of the pharmacy profession.”

 Doctor of pharmacy degrees were officially conferred upon the class of 2015 by UCSF Chancellor Sam Hawgood, MBBS.
-The newly minted pharmacists were given their olive, blue and gold hoods by Guglielmo, assisted by Hawgood; Levin; Vice Dean Sharon Youmans, PharmD ‘85, MPH; and Associate Dean for Student and Curricular Affairs Donald Kishi, PharmD ’68.
+The newly minted pharmacists were given their olive, blue and gold hoods by Guglielmo, assisted by Hawgood; Levin; Vice Dean Sharon Youmans, PharmD ‘85, MPH; and Associate Dean of Student and Curricular Affairs Donald Kishi, PharmD ’68.

 Turning to face their assembled families and friends, the graduating class began by repeating after Yokoyama: “I promise to devote myself to a lifetime of service to others through the profession of pharmacy….”